JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 - Because

-starts first but takes longer (150ms), it logs **before**promiseB
+promiseAstarts first but takes longer (150ms), it logs **before**promiseBin the chain.

 Breakdown of Incorrect Answers: